2001–02 Luton Town F.C. season: August and September

-Luton began the season with a number of injuries to key players, including Matthew Spring, Aaron Skelton and Adrian Forbes.
+Luton began the season with several injuries to key players, including Matthew Spring, Aaron Skelton and Adrian Forbes.
 The team managed to secure a series of good results despite an ever-changing squad, with just one loss in their first six league games.
 New signing Carl Griffiths lived up to his goalscoring reputation, hitting the net three times as Luton hovered near the top of the table.
 Reading knocked Luton out of the League Cup with a 4–0 hammering at the Madejski Stadium.

 Meanwhile, members of the playing staff continued to change – right-back Ian Hillier was signed on a three-month loan from Tottenham Hotspur in mid-August and centre-back Russell Perrett was drafted in on a free transfer from Cardiff City.
 Players from the previous regime, such as Norwegian Kent Karlsen, were released from their contracts as Kinnear looked to trim the squad.

 A 2–1 victory over York City on 15 September was marred by an incident involving Steve Howard.
 With Luton awarded a penalty, the striker took it, but it was promptly saved.
 However, the referee had seen an infringement and Luton were ordered to re-take the penalty.
 Despite his team-mates protests, Howard grabbed the ball from captain and designated penalty-taker Skelton and placed it on the spot.
 Once again, he saw it saved.
 A seething Howard was immediately substituted for eventual match-winner Ian Hillier.
 Manager Joe Kinnear later branded Howard a "disgrace", and even considered placing him on the transfer list.

 Australian centre-back Chris Coyne signed from Dundee for £50,000 on 17 September on a three-year contract and was immediately placed into the team that drew 1–1 with Lincoln City a day later – a team minus Steve Howard, whom Kinnear had dropped.
 French winger Jean-Louis Valois was signed on a one-year contract from Lille on 21 September and put in a stunning performance in a 5–1 demolition of Torquay United the next day, setting up two goals and scoring from 40 yards in a game that saw Griffiths score a hat-trick.

 Striker Dean Crowe signed on a one-month loan on 28 September from Stoke City after news that leading scorer Carl Griffiths was ruled out through injury; later revealed to be a fractured leg that would keep him out for the rest of the season.

 After a 2–1 loss away to Plymouth Argyle ended Luton's seven game unbeaten run, the team found themselves in third place in the table at the end of September.